aui-framework/aui/docs/MANUAL.md

 # Link required libs
 target_link_libraries(graphical_example PRIVATE AUI.Core)
 # VVVVVVVVVVVVVVVVVVV uncomment this VVVVVVVVVVVVVVVVVVVV
-target_link_libraries(graphical_example PRIVATE AUI.Views)
+target_link_libraries(graphical_example PRIVATE aui.views)
 ```

-The last line in CMake script links the AUI.Views module which holds all UI related functionality of the framework.
+The last line in CMake script links the aui.views module which holds all UI related functionality of the framework.

 The `main.cpp` file also contains some changes: